 - Have you been advised about possible remedies if an application has been refused?

-If your advisor is not doing these things, ask them why.
-Raise your concerns with your trafficking support worker who may be able to find you better representation.
+If your advisor is not doing these things, raise your concerns directly with your advisor, if you have the confidence, and with your trafficking support worker who may be able to find you better representation.

-Few trafficked persons will have the resources to pay for their legal advice.
+Few trafficked persons will have enough money to pay for their legal advice and representation.
 Legal fees can run into many thousands of pounds.
 However, most trafficked persons will be entitled to legal aid.

 Legal aid is money from the government to help people who cannot afford to pay for a lawyer.
-Although their work will be paid for by the government, legal aid lawyers do not work for the government.
+Legal aid legal work is carried out by law firms that have a legal aid contract with the government’s Legal Aid Agency.
+Although their work will be paid for by the government, legal aid advisors and lawyers do not work for the government.
 They work for the individual only and cannot pass any information about their client to the government unless the client has given them permission to do so.
+The relationship between a legal aid advisor and their client should be exactly the same as if the client was paying privately.

 It is very important that trafficked persons understand that their adviser is independent of the government and are bound by strict rules of confidentiality.
 An adviser should explain this to their client at the first meeting, and make sure their client understands.
 It should be explained again in the client-care letter.